When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Datasets for simultaneous category-viewpoint classification

+Most existing datasets with category and viewpoint labels~\citep{xiang2014beyond, caesar2019nuscenes,barbu2019objectnet,min2019spair} present two major challenges - (i) lack of control over the distribution of categories and viewpoints, or (ii) small size.
+Thus, we present our results on the following datasets which do not suffer from these challenges:

-{\bf iLab-2M dataset.} iLab-2M~\cite{borji2016ilab} is a large scale (two million images), natural image dataset with $3$D variations in pose and multiple object instances for each category as shown in Fig.\ref{multi_attribute_datasets}b.
-The dataset was created by placing physical toy objects on a turntable and photographing them from six different azimuth viewpoints, each at five different zenith angles (total $30$).
+{\bf iLab-2M dataset:} iLab-2M~\citep{borji2016ilab} is a large scale (two million images), natural image dataset with $3$D variations in viewpoint and multiple object instances for each category (Fig.\ref{multi_attribute_datasets}b).
+The dataset was created by placing toy objects on a turntable and photographing them from six different azimuth viewpoints, each at five different zenith angles (total $30$).
 From the original dataset, we chose a subset of six object categories - Bus, Car, Helicopter, Monster Truck, Plane, and Tank.
 In Fig.~\ref{multi_attribute_datasets}b, each row represents images from one category, and each column images from one azimuth angle.
-All networks are trained to predict one of six category and the azimuth (pose) labels each.
+All networks are trained to predict one of six category and viewpoint (azimuth) labels each.

+{\bf MNIST-Position and MNIST-Scale:} Inspired by the MNIST-Rotation dataset~\citep{larochelle2007empirical} which adds rotation to MNIST~\citep{lecun1998gradient} images, we created two more variants by adding viewpoint in the form of position or scale.
+MNIST-Position was created by placing MNIST images into one of nine possible locations in an empty 3-by-3 grid.
+For MNIST-Scale we resized images to one of nine possible sizes followed by zero-padding.
+Images of the digit $9$ were left out in both these datasets, ensuring nine categories and nine viewpoints classes (total of $81$ category-viewpoint combinations).
+Sample images are available in the supplement~\ref{sec:supMNIST}.